Port Xanatath

 Port Xanatath is a 1980 role-playing game adventure for Traveller published by Group One.

 Plot summary

-Port Xanatath is the third in Group One's series of Traveller adventures, taking place aboard an ex-alien pirate base.
+Port Xanatath is the third adventure in the series of Traveller adventures by Group One, taking place aboard a port that was formerly used as a pirate base by aliens.

 Publication history

 Port Xanatath was published in 1981 by Group One as a 20-page book with a map.

 Reception

 William A. Barton reviewed Port Xanatath in The Space Gamer No. 36.
 Barton commented that "I believe Port Xanatath should prove useful to most Traveller refs - even if only as a source of ideas rather than as an actual adventure.
 Even those who were less than thrilled with the two earlier adventures might consider giving this one a try."